-- A. Status of the expenditure accounts and projected variances, if any. - B. Copies of canceled checks, purchase orders, invoices, etc. and any other documents required by the grant agency to demonstrate proper use of grant funds. - C. Status of any matching fund requirements. - D. A copy of the closeout reports that will be required by the grant agency and a timeline for completion. - E. Any additional actions or assistance needed to ensure that the objectives of the grant are met by the close out date.
+- A. Status of the expenditure accounts and projected variances, if any. - B. Copies of canceled checks, purchase orders, invoices, etc. and any other documents required by the grant agency to demonstrate proper use of grant funds. - C. Status of any matching fund requirements. - D. A copy of the closeout reports that will be required by the grant agency and a timeline for completion. - E. Any additional actions or assistance are needed to ensure that the objectives of the grant are met by the close-out date.

-X. GRANT EXPIRATION/PROJECT COMPLETION:
+XI.
+GRANT EXPIRATION/PROJECT COMPLETION:

-- A. The Grant Project Director and assigned department shall notify other departments, including FMS

-Financial Operations Division the Office of Management and Budget and the Grant Coordinator of project completion. - Review departmental grant file for completeness of all required documentation and mandatory reports.
+- A. The Grant Project Director shall notify other departments, including the OMB and the Grant Coordinator of project completion. - 1.
+Review departmental grant file for completeness of all required documentation and mandatory reports.
 Complete final assessment report if required. - 2.
-Retain records for the required time period. - 3.
+Retain records for the required timeframe as required under the grant and applicable laws. - 3.
 Participate in grant audit or monitoring. - 4.
 Prepare News Release regarding completion of project if appropriate. - 5.
 Schedule and attend grant close-out meetings (construction projects).

-XI.
+XII.
 SCHEDULE OF FEDERAL AND STATE FINANCIAL ASSISTANCE

 The Schedule of Federal and State Assistance is prepared at year-end by the Clerk of the Court in conjunction with the annual audit.
-The Grant Coordinator will assist Clerk of the Court with the Schedule of Assistance by providing the following information for each grant:
+The Grant Coordinator will assist the Clerk of the Court with the Schedule of Assistance by providing the following information for each grant: